Canon 200D vs Olympus E-1

 Of the two cameras under consideration, the Canon 200D features an APS-C sensor and the Olympus E-1 a Four Thirds sensor.
 The sensor area in the E-1 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 200D has a native 3:2 aspect ratio, while the one in the E-1 offers a 4:3 aspect.

 With 24MP, the 200D offers a higher resolution than the E-1 (4.9MP), but the 200D has smaller individual pixels (pixel pitch of 3.72μm versus 6.78μm for the E-1).
-However, the 200D is a somewhat more recent model (by 14 years) than the E-1, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 200D is a much more recent model (by 14 years) than the E-1, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.